Prosecutor Samson Weah regarded the witness with a cunning eye.

 The witness mopped his face with a white handkerchief, readjusted himself and stared moodily at the lawyer.

 She knew she was done, even if justice prevailed and she was pronounced innocent of the crime.
 Though she was unable to even imagine how life had been ruined with all the publicity, it could be that she would be able to remake her life.
-It was a hard equation, but the most painful part was the insinuation by the plaintiff that a loving wife would turn to murder and put her life in jeopardy.
+It was a hard equation, but the most painful was the insinuations and claims by the plaintiff that a loving wife would turn to murder and put her life in jeopardy.

 Her thoughts were interrupted when Jason Doe said, “How much more time do you need?”